Blekinge archipelago: Geography

 Blekinge archipelago stretches among almost the entire coastline of Blekinge, from west to east.
 It covers some 210000 ha including water; the landmass amounts to about 54000 ha.
 The archipelago is dominated by a few large islands, Tjärö, Aspö, Hasslö, Tärnö and Sturkö, with smaller islands and skerries interspersed.
 In the whole archipelago area, some 85,000 people live, of whom 4,000 are islanders.
-The island of Utlängan is the farthest out to sea of the archipelago's islands; only the lighthouse rock Utklippan is farther out.
+The island of Utlängan is the furthest out to sea of the archipelago's islands.
+Only the lighthouse rock Utklippan is further out.

 The landscape is a diverse cultural landscape, characterised by mainly a mix between oak pastures and deciduous forest.
 For its size, the archipelago exhibits an unusually high biodiversity.
-Endangered species who find a habitat in the archipelago include Osmoderma eremita and Lecanographa amylacea.
+Endangered species that find a habitat in the archipelago include Osmoderma eremita and Lecanographa amylacea.

 Culture

-The towns of Karlshamn and Karlskrona are both located within the archipelago area; indeed, Karlskrona is mainly situated on Trossö island.
+The towns of Karlshamn and Karlskrona are both located within the archipelago area.
+Karlskrona is mainly situated on Trossö island.
 The latter, having been founded as a naval base, is noted for its Baroque architecture and listed as a UNESCO World Heritage Site.

-Shipbuilding has been a traditional local trade within the archipelago and the area is known for a traditional type of small boat, called blekingeeka and used for tasks like fishing and transporting stone locally.
+Shipbuilding has been a local trade within the archipelago and the area is known for a traditional type of small boat, called blekingeeka and used for tasks like fishing and transporting stone locally.

 In the 1970s, the local diving club discovered a shipwreck in the Blekinge archipelago that was eventually identified by archaeologists as Gribshunden, a 15th-century Danish warship.
 The shipwreck is significant as one of the best-preserved wreckages from the early modern period.

+Tjärö island was the site of the Sweden Social Web Camp from 2009 to 2013.